vernemq/vernemq/docs/install.rst

     make rel

 Once your build is ready you are ready to start.
-If you can live with the reasonable default settings follow the :ref:`Start VerneMQ <start_vernemq>` instructions or check the section on :ref:`Configuring VerneMQ <configuration>`.
+If you can live with the reasonable default settings follow the :ref:`Start VerneMQ <start_vernemq>` instructions or check the section on :ref:`Configuring VerneMQ <configure>`.

 Microsoft Windows